QueroDelivery/ci/ci_s3_deploy_multi_environment.readme.md

 ## CI inputs

-- `run_tests`: Enables or disables running the test suite and uploading the coverage report.
-- `run_lint`: Enables or disables the commit message linting step.
-- `run_tsc`: Enables or disables the TypeScript build and type checking step.
 - `has_semantic_release`: Enables or disables the release creation.
 - `project_build_envs`: Receive envs of builded Front-end project.
 - `environment_type`: Define environment, `stage`, `prod`, `preview` or `clear_preview`.